 TIME ON MARKET

-Another way to determine whether a home is overpriced in Los Angeles is by looking at how long it has been on the market.
+Another way to determine whether a home is overpriced in Riverside is by looking at how long it has been on the market.
 Here’s how the real estate experts explain it: “While some homes may sit on the market due to other reasons, this is usually an indication of overpricing.
 Generally, fairly priced homes will sell within a couple of weeks or even just days.”

 NUMBER OF VIEWINGS